FOREST RANGER, L23

 Applicants must pass an agency established pre-hire physical examination and must take and pass a drug test prior to appointment, administered through the appointing agency.

-Applicants for level I, II, and III must be willing and able to report to the designated reporting/work site to which the employee is assigned within fifteen minutes of notification.
+Applicants for level I, II, and III must reside or within six months of employment establish residence within a 15 mile radius of the designated reporting/work site to which the employee is assigned.

 Some positions may require possession of a valid State of Oklahoma Commercial Driver’s License, Class A or B, with appropriate endorsements as referenced in the Oklahoma Model Commercial Driver’s Manual in effect at the time of appointment.
-Persons appointed to such positions in the Oklahoma Department of Agriculture must obtain a Class A commercial Driver’s License no later than five months after the date of appointment.
+Persons appointed to such positions in the Oklahoma Department of Agriculture, Food, and Forestry Services Division must obtain a Class A commercial Driver’s License no later than five months after the date of appointment.
 Employees subject to this requirement will be subject to random drug testing administered by the appointing authority.